Stormblåst

 More keyboards were employed for this album than previously by the band, and the guitars and bass became more musically textured.

-Stormblåst (Original release)
+Stormblåst (original release)

 The intro to "Guds fortapelse" is from Dvořák's Symphony no. 9 in E minor, Op.
 95 From the New World.

 The song "Sorgens Kammer" was plagiarized by keyboardist at the time, Stian Aarstad, from the title track of the Amiga game Agony.
 As a result, the song was left out of their re-recording of Stormblåst.
 The same thing applies for the intro to "Alt lys er svunnet hen", which plagiarized the song "Sacred Hour" by Magnum.

 Critical reception

 AllMusic's review was unfavourable: "Lengthy, melancholy piano instrumentals, too many mid-paced tempos and an overabundance of goth-flavoured synth mush will test the patience of those looking for a more visceral approach..."

 Track listing

 Stormblåst MMV

-Stormblåst MMV (sometimes referred to as Stormblåst 2005 Version or Stormblåst Re-Recorded) is the seventh album by Norwegian black metal band Dimmu Borgir, released on 11 November 2005 by Nuclear Blast.
+Stormblåst MMV (sometimes referred to as Stormblåst 2005 Version or Stormblåst Re-Recorded) is the re-recorded album by Norwegian symphonic black metal band Dimmu Borgir, released on 11 November 2005 by Nuclear Blast.
 It features re-recorded songs of the band's 1996 album Stormblåst.
 The album was re-recorded entirely by Silenoz and Shagrath with guest appearances from Hellhammer and Mustis.
-The album also has two new studio tracks, "Sorgens Kammer – Del II" and "Avmaktslave".
+It also has two new studio tracks, "Sorgens Kammer – Del II" and "Avmaktslave".
 The album included a bonus DVD with five live songs performed at Ozzfest 2004 and the American version included a free cloth patch.
+It is the last release with Shagrath as lead guitarist.